Frequently Asked Questions

 We WILL honour your warranty if you have faulty parts, as we believe the future of electric bikes depends on reliability.

-A : Yes, and no. If you are handy with bikes, have the usual tools, and are comfortable with sometimes having to improvise here or there with the mechanical parts, you’ll be fine.
-If you are not practically minded and struggle with Ikea furniture, probably best you let us do it for you.
+Yes, and no. If you are handy with bikes, have the usual tools, and are comfortable with sometimes having to improvise here or there with the mechanical parts, you’ll be fine.
+If you are not practically-minded and struggle with Ikea furniture, it’s probably best you let us do it for you.

 If you choose a front wheel hub kit, you’ll avoid the need to interfere with the rear cog set, you’ll just need to swap your tyre and tube onto the new wheel and mount it.
 A rear wheel needs the gear cassette / freewheel fitted too, so if you want to use your existing cluster, you will need a cluster removal tool and chain whip.
 We can supply a new cassette for you to overcome this need, or a bike shop will remove it for you.

 If you want to fit a pedelec sensor for hub motors, or a mid-mount motor, you will need a crank removal tool and a bottom bracket removal tool.
 There are quite a few different types of bottom brackets and cranks (especially on higher end bikes), so if you need to, you can look up how to remove your particular type on YouTube.

 Fitting handlebar controls can be a little like Tetris, but anything becomes possible with Handlebar extenders.

 Detailed installation instructions are provided with all kits (email us if you want to see these prior to purchase), tutorials can be found on our YouTube Channel, and some common challenges are listed to the right here.
 You can expect to have your rev-bike built within an afternoon, presuming you are pretty handy.